se2p/ScratchLog/README.md

 to the `.gitignore` file and the *spring.profiles.active* configuration in the `application.properties` file has been set accordingly for spring to automatically pick up the configurations.

+#### Using Flyway

+The application uses `Flyway` for database versioning.
+As `Flyway` will need to create and alter tables, it will require more access privileges than the standard database user.
+Therefore, it is recommended to create a separate database user used by `Flyway`.
+This user can be specified in the matching section in the `application.properties` file.
+If you wish to use `Flyway`, make sure to at least copy or uncomment the `spring.flyway.create-schemas` line.
+If you do not wish to use any database versioning, you can set the `spring.flyway.enabled` property to false.
+The `schema.sql` file contains the latest database version and is updated accordingly with every new migration.
+You can simply create the database tables using the schema.
+However, you will then have to incorporate subsequent updates to the database manually.

 #### Configuring multiple Scratch GUI instances

 Since the URL to the instrumented Scratch-GUI instance is saved per experiment, it is possible to use different Scratch